 Weightlifting Shoes if you Have Flat Feet

-We are often asked what our readers should be looking for in a pair of weightlifting/training shoes if they have flat feet, and it may surprise you to learn that you have plenty of options as long as the footwear includes these three features.
+We are often asked what our readers should be looking for in a pair of weightlifting/training shoes if they have flat feet.
+It may surprise you to learn that you have plenty of options as long as the footwear includes these three features:

 Weightlifting Shoes: Slight Heel Lift

 You probably already know that your feet should be planted firmly on the ground if you want to live some serious weight.
 However, there should also be a slight lift in the heel to give you some extra stability.
 The best shoes are a balance between the two.

 Most weightlifting shoes have a heel that measures between .5 and 1 inch, which will give you the extra push you need to lift the bar safely up over your head.
 The slight lift to the heel also makes it easier to get into a lower position.
 It’s also useful for increasing the range of motion in your ankle.
 The raised heel is also great for flat-footed athletes and will help provide some of the support you’re missing without an arch.

 What you may not know is that weightlifting shoes often include a strap that is designed to give athletes additional support when they push off the floor.
 This convenient strap ensures a secure fit.
 This is important when lifting some serious weight.
 It will also give your feet and ankles added stability that might be missing due to your low arch.

 You will also notice that it is easier to put some hip action behind your push if you have a strap.
 This will give you the added advantage of being able to rise up safely from a deep squat.